Dissociation of heavy quarkonia at finite \mu: Quasi-particle Debye mass in the presence of finite quark chemical potential

 and the value of $\hat{N_f}$ is,

 and

-~\cite{U.Kakade}, where $(\mu)$ defined the finite quark chemical potential and $(\mu_b)$ is finite baryonic chemical potential.
-After introducing the value of $\hat{N_f}$ in the Eq.(\ref{eq14}), we get the full expression of quasi-particle debye mass in terms of temperature and finite quark chemical potential as,
+Where $(\mu)$ defined the finite quark-chemical potential and $(\mu_b)$ is finite baryonic chemical potential and can be found in the reference~\cite{U.Kakade,Solanki,Solanki2022}.
+After introducing the value of $\hat{N_f}$ in the Eq.(\ref{eq13}), we get the full expression of quasi-particle Debye mass in terms of temperature and finite quark-chemical potential as,